Yamanashi Prefecture: Tourism

 Although not as tall, Mount Minobu, a popular place for Buddhist pilgrimage, offers extensive views from the summit of the mountain.
 Parts of the Fuji-Hakone-Izu National Park, Chichibu-Tama-Kai National Park, and Minami Alps National Park are all located in Yamanashi.

 Given the area's volcanic activity, natural hot springs, or onsens, are found in abundance.
 Some of the more well known are Shimobe Onsen, Isawa Onsen and Yamanami Onsen.

+The mascot of the prefecture is Hishimaru (菱丸), a Kai Ken dog who is based on the local Sengoku-era daimyō Takeda Shingen.
+He wears a kabuto with the crest of the Takeda clan.